 Features of Kanishka coins

-Coins of Kanishka A large number of coins made of gold and copper have been found from various places in North-Western Pradesh, Punjab, Uttar Pradesh, Bengal and Orissa.
+Coins of Kanishka A large number of coins made of gold and copper have been found in various places in North-Western Pradesh, Punjab, Uttar Pradesh, Bengal, and Orissa.
 Gold coins are equal in weight to Roman coins (about 124 grains).

 |Coins of Kanishka|